Menu Close

 • Please give a shout a few minutes before leaving and then again as you are about to depart.

-• This will give observers time to hide so the light doesn’t interfere with night vision.
+• Give observers time to prepare for your departure so the light doesn’t interfere with night vision.

 • Please ensure your red filtered flashlights are in good working order and PLEASE no white lights between sun set and sun rise.
 For more information on star party etiquette click here!